 What Is a Parasite Cleanse?

 A parasite cleanse is usually a plan involving special foods or supplements.
 It claims to remove harmful organisms from your gut.
-However, solid scientific evidence is lacking — and the science behind parasite cleanses confirms there is no clinical proof they work.[2]Herbal Supplement Safety and Efficacy — Evidence-Based Complementary Medicine View source
+However, solid scientific evidence is lacking — and the science behind parasite cleanses confirms there is no clinical proof they work.[2]Fugh-Berman A (2000) — Herb-drug interactions — Lancet View source

-These regimens often target common digestive symptoms like bloating.
+These regimens often target common digestive symptoms like bloating and irregular bowel movements.
 Yet, such issues are frequently caused by conditions like IBS.

 Why the Trend Gained Popularity on Social Media